Timgo-1/klok_travel/README.md

 ![Klok-Travel](https://i.ibb.co/0r40png/Klok-Travel.png)

 ## Introduction
-Klok Travel App is a simple Travel Companion Application using Google Maps.
-With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more.
+Klok Travel App is a simple Travel Companion Application using Google Maps- With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more.

 It entails the following processes: